kuangyu0801/kuangyu0801.github.io/README.md

 	- the project was so old that simulation platform is no longer maintained
 - Action:
 	- clarify user scenario with customer and field trial tester
-	- evaluate HW capability
+	- evaluate HW/FW capability from the given scenario
 	- discuss possible solution from algorithm team
-	- implement patch with limited environment (without simulation environment direct to smartphone in emulation mode)
+	- implement patch with limited environment (without simulation environment direct to smartphone in emulation mode, (work until 2pm)
-	- reconstruct test environment in internal lab and test (work until 2pm)
+	- reconstruct test environment in internal lab and test
-	- release patch and analyze the log for bug and improvement
+	- release patch and analyze the log for bug and improvement for several round
 - Result:
-	- path release on time and new feature is added
+	-  release on time and new feature is added

 ### 5G Module Cycle optimization
-- Situation:
+- Situation: After first 5G phone call,
 - Task:
 - Action:
 - Result:  Reduced computation cycle by 72%(less than 1K cycles) in 5G control channel decoding